 If you have already used up all 5 choices - the UCAS Extra service is free of charge.
 However, if you originally only applied for one choice and want to add more, you’ll need to pay a £5 fee.
 You will be able to pay this through UCAS Track.

 You can make as many additional choices as you like, however you can only have your application being considered by one institution at one time.

 What if I’m still waiting for decisions to come through?

 To be able to use UCAS Extra, you will need to wait for all decisions to come through.
-Remember, UCAS Extra will be open until 4th July.
+Remember, this service will be only open until 5th July.

 Is there a deadline to accept / decline an Extra offer?

 If you have received an offer through UCAS Extra, the deadline to either accept or decline this offer will have to be done before the date shown in UCAS Track.
 If you do not accept the offer by this date, your application will automatically get declined.

 I want to apply for a different course - can I change my Personal Statement?